mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

-* To retrieve the core SDK Go V2 module, the config module which is used for loading the AWS configuration, and the AWS S3 service API client, run the commands:
+* To retrieve the core SDK Go V2 module, the config module which is used for loading the AWS configuration, and the AWS S3 service API client, run the following commands:

 ```shell
 go get github.com/aws/aws-sdk-go-v2